matplotlib/matplotlib/doc/users/annotations_guide.rst

    :include-source:

-Similarly, you can define custom ConnectionStyle and Custome ArrowStyle.
+Similarly, you can define custom ConnectionStyle and custom ArrowStyle.
 See the source code of ``lib/matplotlib/patches.py`` and check how each style class is defined.